 The APA Program selected five categories of cases for specialization - cases involving cost sharing arrangements, financial products, the semiconductor industry, the automotive industry, and the pharmaceutical industry.
 These categories were selected because they each had a sufficient number of cases and commonality of issues to warrant their assignment to teams.
-Cases falling within these five categories have historically accounted for about 40 percent of the APA Program's case load and more than half of its total case time.
-At the end of 2007, cases within these five categories account for 43 of the 105 cases pending in the office that were either unilateral APAs or bilateral APAs that had not yet been forwarded to Competent Authority.
+Cases falling within these five categories have historically accounted for about 40 percent of the APA Program's case load and about half of its total case time.
+At the end of 2009, cases within these five categories accounted for 86 of the 222 cases pending in the office that were either unilateral APAs or bilateral APAs that had not yet been forwarded to Competent Authority.

-Staffing of the coordination teams at the end of 2007 is indicated below.
+Staffing of the coordination teams at the end of 2009 is indicated below: